Ebonsignori/Operating-Systems-Fall-2018/lecture_6 (9-4)/README.md

 (see slides)

 ### A Reminder
-Suppose OS needs an OS service or system call.
+Suppose something needs an OS service or system call.
-Parameter sent to system call.
-Multiple solutions.
+Where do we store the parameter(s) sent with the system call?
 1. Use registers
 2. Use RAM block (preferred)
 3. Use stack where you can push parameters